greenweb/Easy-Redirect-By-IP/Readme.txt

 Tested up to: 3.5.9
 Stable tag: 0.1

-Plugin redirects everyone except the admin's IP and addresses approved via passkey to a URL specified in the settings page.
+Plugin redirects everyone except the admin's IP and other IP addresses approved via passkey appended to a URL specified in the settings page.

 == Description ==
 On activation of this plugin your IP address will be added to a safe list.